-- Recommendation 1: While the MTET cannot at this junction say that the project will need to be extended beyond the current project end date of July 2008 (only 14 months away) there is a distinct possibility of this happening.
-The LDP/PSU and the PSC must seek to speed up project implementation over the coming months by focusing on attaining key, not yet carried out, outputs identified.
+- 85. Recommendation 1: While the MTET cannot at this junction say that the project will need to be extended beyond the current project end date of July 2008 (only 14 months away) there is a distinct possibility of this happening.
+The LDP/PSU and the PSC must seek to speed up project implementation over the coming months by focusing on attaining key, not yet carried out, outputs indentified.
 This also means that the PSC should decide on a realistic timetable for implementation of the remaining activities and assess whether it is realistic that all proposed activities under the project are carried out.
-(Finding 7) - Recommendation 2: The MTET recommends that LDP/PSU contacts the ANRS / Environmental Protection Authority as soon as possible to ascertain which Environmental Impact Assessment (EIA) guidelines exist and to facilitate the sharing of these with woredas and to come up with woreda-specific guidelines if possible.
-(Finding 4) - Recommendation 3: The issue of developing social auditing guidelines is considered very relevant by the MTET and the LDP/PSU should speedily secure a contract with a suitable private organisation, NGO or CSO to carry out this activity.
+(Finding 7) - 86.
+Recommendation 2: The MTET recommends that LDP/PSU contacts the ANRS / Environmental Protection Authority as soon as possible to ascertain which Environmental Impact Assessment (EIA) guidelines exist and to facilitate the sharing of these with woredas and to come up with woreda-specific guidelines if possible.
+(Finding 4) - 87.
+Recommendation 3: The issue of developing social auditing guidelines is considered very relevant by the MTET and the LDP/PSU should speedily secure a contract with a suitable private organisation, NGO or CSO to carry out this activity.
 They should be selected on merit as part of a competitive bid as directed by the Director/MOFED during our National Feedback Seminar.
-(Finding 7) - Recommendation 4: The project management under LDP should ensure that documentation of lessons learned (mentioned as several activities throughout the Logframe) should be a priority activity during the last 1 1⁄4 year left of project implementation.
-This could be done by organising woreda/kebeles workshops with key people involved with implementation of the DIF schemes to discuss the key lessons under the project.
+(Finding 7) - 88.
+Recommendation 4: Documentation of lessons learned (mentioned as several activities throughout the Logframe) should be a priority activity during the last 1 1⁄4 year left of project implementation.
 This should not be several separate reports but should be consolidated into 1 report by the LDP/PSU.
-(Finding 7) - Recommendation 5: UNCDF have transferred 2007 budget to the Zone.
+(Finding 7) - 89.
+Recommendation 5: UNCDF have transferred 2007 budget to the Zone.
 These funds have not yet arrived on woredas' accounts.
 The MTET has learned that there is an issue between the Zone/DoFED and the local bank in Gondar.
 Therefore, the MTET encourages DoFED and the local bank to sort out their problems immediately and for the Zone to ensure timely release in future.
 (Finding 12)